Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 Dollar Cost Averaging

-The biggest problem with this advice is that it leads to people trying to time the market, which is nearly impossible.
+The biggest problem with the buy low sell high strategy is that it makes people try to time the market, which is nearly impossible, even for the savviest investors.

-Instead, try dollar-cost averaging.
-With this strategy, you set aside a certain amount of money to buy shares every month (or paycheck, etc.) without paying attention to market volatility.
+Instead, try dollar-cost averaging, a strategy where you set aside a certain amount of money each month (or paycheck, etc.) to buy without paying attention to market volatility.

 Sometimes you will buy when the market is above average, and sometimes you will buy it when it’s below average.